stianloader/nightly-paperpusher/README.md

 create an issue on this repository beforehand and use a reverse-proxy that performs the necessary AAA.

+## Notable features

+Besides being something that stores maven artifacts to disk, nightly-paperpusher has following notable features:

+- Artifacts are indexed using the nexus-maven-repository-index
+- Javadocs can easily be obtained via an endpoint
+- This application is developed to be run using graal native-image first and foremost

 ## Endpoints

 **Note that the maven publication endpoint is intended to be hidden behind a firewall.**